cloudflare/cloudflare-docs/content/support/account-management-billing/billing-add-on-service.md

 To monitor the usage of Cloudflare add-ons, you can enable email notifications.
 When enabled, you will receive a notification to the billing email address on file when the traffic, queries, requests, or minutes watched exceed your desired threshold.

 {{<Aside type="note">}}
 The email notifications are for informational purposes only.
 Actual usage and billing may vary.
 Your monthly invoice is the most reliable source for billing information.
 {{</Aside>}}

-For help creating usage-based billing alerts, refer to our [Notifications documentation](/notifications/).
-For the _Event Type_ of your notification, you would select **Usage-Based Billing**.
+{{<available-notifications product="Billing">}}

 ---